 In Miramichi, New Brunswick learned about Degus which are similar to guinea pigs.
 A new concept was that animals benefit from companions.
 The owner suggests two females and two males when she sells the Degus.

 The shampoo moved from dogs to cats to horses and to cows.
 One important step along the way for me was for humans.
-Our shampoo had moisturizers (to counteract the drying out of the cleaning agent) the moisturizer in it that resulted in soft skin and hair.
+Our shampoo had moisturizers (to counteract the drying out of the cleaning agent) in it that resulted in soft skin and hair.
 In the winter my skin got terribly dry and itchy so having a shower I applied it to my skin and later to my hair.
 Very delighted with the result and found some of our retailers had similar experiences.
 In the little town of Perth tried to sell a manager on our shampoo for horses and she challenged me that she only carried horse shampoos that were good for humans.
 Phoned her a week or so later and she said she was very pleased but also delivered some bad news that her store was closing.
 I told her the two pet retailers in town, but really gave up.
 Not too much later I learned that the two local pet retailers had picked up their shampoo sales.
 Still my personal favorite shampoo.

 Although we seemed to be growing there appeared to be a limit.
 Our competition had much more in marketing resources and trade knowledge and later learned they could handle government regulations more effectively.